mikepqr/lyah/notes.md

 so `compare foo` is of type `a -> Ordering` where `a` is the type of `foo`.

+You can't directly print a partially applied function:

+    > let multTwoNumbersWithNine = multThree 9  -- this works
+    > multThree 9                               -- this doesn't

+That's because functions aren't instances of the `Show` type class, i.e. they don't know how to print themselves.

+### Partial evaluation of infix functions (sessions)

 Infix functions can be partially applied using _sections_.
 To section an infix, surround it with parens and supply param on only one side.